yainit/kernels/3.18/Readme.md

        port knocking and better intruder exclusion) UKSM  (the Universalized Kernel Same page Merging)

-Another patchset includes the original ubuntu patch at Version 3.18.7-14.15 in the folder ./patches-3.18.7-ubuntu14.15-test
 Caution: This a test set and contains published patches from distributors.
-No Warranty!
+Nothing guaranteed!

 ANNOTATIONS: